Skip to content

 Smile provides a number of layouts to help you structure your Views.
 We describe how to use layouts in your experiments here.
 This can help you save time and ensure that your Views are consistent and easy to understand.

-Smile provides a number of built in components to help you style your experiments.
+Smile provides a number of built-in components to help you style your experiments.
 We describe how to use these components in your experiments here.
-These components build upon Radix UI and Shadcn-Vue which provides high levels of accessibility and design consistency.
+These components build upon Radix UI and Shadcn-Vue, which provide high levels of accessibility and design consistency.

 Icons